owl-project/owl/README.md

 - `OWL_INCLUDES`: the list of directories where owl-related includes (like `owl/owl.h' etc) can be found.

-- `OWL_CXX_FLAGS`: command-line parameters that the app should pass to file that include owl header files.
-These will, for example, tell owl whether TBB was found (and whether OWL this is allowed t ouse TBB calls), etc.
+- `OWL_CXX_FLAGS`: command-line parameters that the app should pass as `compile_definitions` to any source file that includes any owl header files.

 - `OWL_LIBRARIES`: the list of libraries the user should link to when using OWL.
 This will, for example, automatically include TBB